See our Cause Based Groups and upcoming events below.

 Cause: San Diego has the fourth largest homeless population in the United States.
 There is a great need to provide hope, food, and essentials to our brothers and sisters on the streets.

 What We Do: Flood’s Homeless group serves individuals experiencing homelessness in downtown San Diego on Mondays from 6:00p-8:00p.
-They meet each week at the Smart & Final at 720 15th Street at 6pm.
+They meet each week at the Smart & Final at 720 15th Street at 6pm in partnership with Streets of Hope.
 They also have occasional special events throughout the year.

 Cause: Jesus said, “Blessed are the peacemakers for they shall receive the Kingdom of God.”
 Together, Muslims and Christians make up more than half the world’s population.
 Without peace between these two groups, there’s little hope for peace in the world.